Fundraising

 Should you raise capital?

-I'll start here because I think it's a question most founders never ask themselves, and they don't analyze it in depth.
+I will start here because I think it is a question most founders never ask seriously.

-I think most of us get carried away by the news we see on social networks, where every day people celebrate the companies that raise millions of dollars, get into Y Combinator, become unicorns, and all that.
-At least that's been my case.
+I think most of us get carried away by the news we see on social networks, where every day people celebrate companies that raise millions of dollars, get into Y Combinator, become unicorns, and all that.
+At least that was my case.

 This gets amplified by stories of founders like Mark Zuckerberg, Elon Musk, Jeff Bezos, Bill Gates, etc.

-Even so, I'll tell you that you probably shouldn't do it.
-I say that after living both sides (starting a business with and without capital) and co-founding Torrenegra Organization, where we supported more than 100 bootstrapped companies, from the ones just starting to those generating more than $50 million dollars a year.
+Even so, I will tell you that you probably should not do it.
+I say that after living both sides (starting a business with and without capital) and co-founding Torrenegra Organization, where we supported more than 100 bootstrapped companies, from companies just starting to companies generating more than $50 million a year.

-I also learned it from Alexander Torrenegra, who built two bootstrapped companies: Bunny Studio, which is still active and cash-flow positive, and Voice123, which they sold to a private equity fund in 2021.
+I also learned it from Alexander Torrenegra, who built two bootstrapped companies: Bunny Studio, which is still active and cash-flow positive, and Voice123, which was sold to a private equity fund in 2021.

-On the other hand, he's now building a company where he invested $10M himself and raised another $10M USD.
-He's also an angel investor in companies like Cornershop, Viva Real, Platzi, Kiwibot, Liftit, and many more—and he's in venture capital funds too.
+On the other hand, he is now building a company where he invested $10M himself and raised another $10M USD.
+He is also an angel investor in companies like Cornershop, Viva Real, Platzi, Kiwibot, Liftit, and many more, and he is also invested in venture funds.

-And last but not least, I've talked about it a ton with Emilio Jácome, one of the friends most obsessed with the world of venture capital and private equity, who has worked at different funds.
+And last but not least, I have talked about it a ton with Emilio Jacome, one of the friends I know who is most obsessed with venture capital and private equity, and who has worked at different funds.

-From all of that and many more conversations, I've learned in depth why it doesn't make sense to raise capital in most cases.
+From all of that, and from many more conversations, I have learned why raising capital does not make sense in most cases.

-Lastly, because most people don't stop to think about the pressure that will fall on you once you raise money.
+Also, most people do not stop to think about the pressure that lands on you once you raise money.

-These are the most common things I hear, though I'm sure there are many more.
+These are the most common ones I hear, though I am sure there are many more.

 • To build the product.
-Today more than ever, you don't need technical knowledge to build a minimum viable product.
-In fact, you don't even need a minimum viable product to start generating sales.
+Today more than ever, you do not need technical knowledge to build a minimum viable product.
+In fact, you do not even need a minimum viable product to start generating sales.

-People talk a lot about Product-Market Fit, but in reality we should talk about Product-Market-Channel Fit, because many times it's the channel that fails.
+People talk a lot about Product-Market Fit, but in reality we should talk about Product-Market-Channel Fit, because many times the channel is what fails.

-In the vast majority of cases, unless you're really doing DeepTech or selling to governments, if you as a founder can't land at least 2 to 5 customers in pre-sales, something's off.
+In the vast majority of cases, unless you are really doing DeepTech or selling to governments, if you as a founder cannot land at least 2 to 5 customers in pre-sales, something is off.

 • To quit my job and go full-time.
-I totally get that some people can't just quit one day and try to build a company.
+I totally get that some people cannot just quit one day and try to build a company.

-But you shouldn't.
-It's not a requirement.
-I did it—over and over again—but keep in mind I was between 25 and 29, with nobody depending on me financially.
+But you do not have to.
+It is not a requirement.
+I did it, over and over again, but keep in mind I was between 25 and 29, with nobody depending on me financially.

-That said, again, you shouldn't quit.
+That said, again, you should not quit too early.
 Work nights and weekends.
-You don't have to build a huge company while you still have a job; you just have to get to your minimum salary so you can go full-time later.
+You do not have to build a huge company while you still have a job; you just have to reach your minimum salary so you can go full-time later.

 • To spend on social ads.
-Just no. You're going to end up burning money.
-No one will invest in you, and whoever does is being very naive, seriously.
+Just no. You are going to burn money.
+No one should invest in that, and whoever does is being very naive.

 • To register the brand and similar things.
-Forget about it—it doesn't matter.
+Forget about it.
+It does not matter yet.

-I get that from a founder's point of view this all feels like real justification, but the truth is that most of us should only be worried about getting customers—people who pay.
+I understand that from a founder's point of view this can feel like real justification, but the truth is that most of us should only be worried about getting customers: people who pay.

-And that's important to clarify: a user is not the same as a customer.
-A user might use your product or service, but until they pay you, they're not a customer.
+And that is important to clarify: a user is not the same as a customer.
+A user might use your product or service, but until they pay you, they are not a customer.

 Why is getting customers important?

-1. If you're reading this and wondering whether you should raise or not, odds are you're still pretty amateur in this game.
-You likely don't already have relationships with investors, so the real question is: could you raise capital even if you tried?
+1. If you are reading this and wondering whether you should raise or not, odds are you are still early in this game.
+You probably do not already have relationships with investors, so the real question is: could you raise capital even if you tried?

-2. Given the first point, something that will help a ton to raise capital is having traction—in other words, sales.
+2. Given the first point, the thing that will help you raise capital the most is traction, in other words, sales.

 So whether you raise money or not, you should absolutely get sales.